 CURLY HAIR MYTH #4: IT’S IMPOSSIBLE TO AVOID DRYNESS

 Curly hair may be prone to dryness, but that doesn’t mean dry hair is a life sentence.
 In addition to using an oil-based shampoo and conditioner system that’s formulated for curly hair, add a hydrating hair mask, such as the L’Oréal Paris Elvive Extraordinary Oil Curls Re-Nourish Mask, into your regular curly hair care regimen to help combat and ward off dryness.
 This particular mask is formulated to help re-hydrate hair for more defined, lustrous curls.
 Swap it into your routine in place of your regular conditioner once or twice a week and leave on for up to five minutes before rinsing out completely.

 A hair treatment or oil can also help.
 When your lengths and ends are feeling especially dry or brittle, apply a dime-sized amount of the L’Oréal Paris Elvive Extraordinary Oil Treatment.
 You can use the oil treatment on damp or dry hair, so you have a method of defense whether you notice dryness after a shower or toward the end of a hair styling session.

 It can seem like curly hair takes forever to grow, but really it just takes longer to see the growth because of the shape of your spirals.
-According to the American Academy of Dermatology, generally, everyone’s hair grows about six inches a year, although male hair does grow slightly faster than female hair.
+According to the American Academy of Dermatology, generally speaking, everyone’s hair grows about six inches a year, although male hair does grow slightly faster than female hair.
 So, don’t lose hope!
-It is possible to have curly, long hair, it just requires a bit of patience.
+It is possible to have curly, long hair, but it requires a bit of patience.
 Here are our best tips on How to Style Short Curly Hair While Growing It Out to help you through the grow-out phase.

-Want more curly hair styling tips?
+Next up: Want more curly hair styling tips?
 Here are 6 Heat-Free Ways to Style Curly Hair.